dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       - All of the lights on UDS are movable by default, but static or stationary lighting is always going to be a more performance friendly option if it can fit your project.
 See the entry in this document on static lighting for more info on setting that up with UDS' lights.

+      - By default, UDS and UDW will do their tick logic every other frame, above a default framerate threshold of 45.
+The option for this is Half Rate Tick, in the Scalability/Performance category.
+I would recommend leaving this enabled, but if you need the blueprints to tick every frame, you can disable it there.
+Potentially you could also lower the framerate threshold to let this optimization apply at 30fps, but note fast changes to lighting/sky properties will at that point be updating at only 15fps, and can be visibly stuttery.

       - You can also set the Sky Mode to change on launch with the current Effects Quality set in the Game User Settings.
 For example, you could make it so that settings Medium and above use volumetric clouds, while Low will use static clouds.
 You can do this by enabling "Use Sky Mode Scalability Map" in the Scalability / Performance category, and adjusting the map.

       - If you want to limit how often the directional lights on UDS update as they move, to reduce the frequency that cached directional shadows need updating, there are settings specifically for that.
 They are the Lights Update settings in the Directional Light category.